Lee Sharpe: Personal life

 In the early 1990s, Sharpe was part of a new direction in football that saw photogenic players like him, Jamie Redknapp and Ryan Giggs emerge as merchandising and mass marketed "poster boys" of the game, and fronted many football magazine covers and featured in advertisements.
 By the mid-1990s, these players, some of whom (notably the Liverpool FA cup final team dressed in white suits before the game) had become known as Spice Boys, had become icons in football already, in an era when football stars had become idols on par with rock stars and pop stars.
 Sharpe was known for his lifestyle off the pitch as much as he had on it at the time, though these endorsement deals quieted down after he left Manchester United in 1996.

 On 25 August 2005, Sharpe's autobiography My Idea of Fun was published, describing his time as a footballer and his resulting celebrity status.
 In the book Sharpe described his relationship with former United manager Alex Ferguson and referred to him as a "bully".
 In more recent interviews he has since gone on to criticise Ferguson for blanking him when the two have crossed paths at future events organised by Manchester United.

 In October 2021, Sharpe and his family moved to Xàbia, Spain.
 That December, he opened a sports bar named "Sharpey's".
+The bar closed in 2022.